Traydr/ut-tcs-m2-yellow-17/README.md

 Optionally, you can also build the project by right-clicking the project root folder in IntelliJ (`yellow-17`) and then clicking `Build Module 'yellow-17'`

+To make sure we all get the same results, the versions of the libraries should be the same.
+This is ensured by placing all the libraries in the `./lib` folder.
+If needed, they can be downloaded again by following the [Download dependencies](#download-dependencies) instructions

 ## Run instructions

 There are two ways to run the program: